thuandt/asdf-cfssl/CONTRIBUTING.md

 # Runtime: go1.12.12
 ```

-Tests are automatically run in GitHub Actions on push and PR.
+Tests are automatically run in GitHub Actions on push and PR and on a nightly cron.